-Hello Chineasian!
 In this post, we’ll introduce you how to say July to December in Chinese.
-If you’d like to start with January, this post is what you’re looking for.
+If you’d like to start with January, check out the post here.

 The character 七 means “7,” but this wasn’t always the case! 七 originally meant “to cut” in the oracle-bone, bronze, and seal scripts.
-The idea of cutting was conveyed through the character, which has a horizontal line symbolizing an object, and a vertical crossing line symbolizing the tool used to break the object into pieces.
-Later, the form changed to include 一 and ㄣ, and the character came to mean “7.”
+The idea of cutting was conveyed through the character; it has a horizontal line symbolizing an object.
+A vertical crossing line indicates the tool used to break the object into pieces.
+Later, the form changed to include 一 and ㄣ, and the character came to mean “7” only.

 When it comes to the 7th lunar month in the Chinese calendar (remember that July isn’t a lunar month), do you know it’s commonly known as the Ghost Month (鬼月; guǐ yuè)?
 What taboos have you known about the Ghost Month?

-In the oracle-bone inscriptions, bronze inscriptions, and seal scripts, 八 depicted two people opposing each other.
-Many Chinese characters included 八 as a radical meaning “contrary,” “dispersion,” or “decomposition.”
-After it was borrowed to mean “eight,” the idea of dividing became associated with this character with a knife added beneath it: 分 (fēn).
+In the oracle-bone inscriptions, 八 depicted two people opposing each other.
+Interestingly, many Chinese characters included 八 as a radical meaning “contrary,” “dispersion,” or “decomposition.”
+After it was borrowed to mean “eight,” the idea of dividing became associated with this character with a knife added beneath it, e.g. 分 (fēn, to divide).
 Now, 八 exclusively means “eight.”

-Here’s a little review for 十: The Chinese character for “ten” is really easy, it’s a cross: 十 (ten).
-In the oracle–bone inscriptions and the bronze scripts, “ten” was represented by a simple vertical line, or sometimes a vertical line with a dot in the middle, which referenced a very old way to indicate “ten” by making a knot in a rope.
+The Chinese character for “ten” is really easy, it looks like a cross: 十 (ten).
+In the oracle–bone inscriptions, “ten” was represented by a simple vertical line, or sometimes a vertical line with a dot in the middle, which referenced a very old way to indicate “ten” by making a knot in a rope.
 Later, in the seal scripts, the dot became the horizontal line we see in the modern character.

-In Chinese, the number 11 is written (and spoken) as “ten one”.
+The number 11 in Chinese is written (and spoken) as “ten one”.
 All we need to do is take the character for 10 (十), and add the character for 1 (一).

 Similar to the number eleven, in Chinese, twelve is a combination of 十 (ten) and 二 (two), 十二.
 Then, to write December in Chinese, take the number 十二 (12) plus 月 (yuè), 十二月.